cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

 TRACK EVERYTHING WITH A SINGLE PLUGIN:

-The Facebook Pixel: one click install
+* The Facebook Pixel: one click install

+* Facebook Conversion API: add a token and we send all events using CAPI

-Google Analytics: one click install
+* Google Analytics: one click install

-Google Analytics 4: for details, watch [this video](https://www.youtube.com/watch?v=CCVBD_bD-Y0) ANY script: add any other script with our flexible Head & Footer option The Pinterest Tag: via [free add-on](https://www.pixelyoursite.com/pinterest-tag) Google Ads (formerly AdWords) [pro feature](https://www.pixelyoursite.com/google-ads-tag) Microsoft (BING) UET tag [paid add-on](https://www.pixelyoursite.com/bing-tag)
+* Google Analytics 4: for details, watch [this video](https://www.youtube.com/watch?v=CCVBD_bD-Y0)

+* ANY script: add any other script with our flexible Head & Footer option

-**Want to learn about your Facebook Pixel?
-We've put together [this help page](https://www.pixelyoursite.com/how-to-use-facebook-pixel)**
+* The Pinterest Tag: via [free add-on](https://www.pixelyoursite.com/pinterest-tag)

+* Google Ads (formerly AdWords) [pro feature](https://www.pixelyoursite.com/google-ads-tag)

+* Microsoft (BING) UET tag [paid add-on](https://www.pixelyoursite.com/bing-tag)

 FANTASTIC WOOCOMMERCE INTEGRATION:

-Facebook Pixel: every e-commerce related event is fired automatically.
+* Facebook Pixel: every e-commerce related event is fired automatically.
 Conversion value is tracked for each event.
-All the events are Dynamic Product Ads ready (content_ids and content_type parameters always present).
+All the events are

+* Dynamic Product Ads ready (content_ids and content_type parameters always present).

+* Facebook Conversion API: every e-commerce event is sent using CAPI.

-Google Analytics: Enhanced Ecommerce implementation.
+* Google Analytics: Enhanced Ecommerce implementation.

+* GA4: Monetization data.

-Head & Footer scripts: you can insert scripts on the WooCommerce “order-received” page.
+* Head & Footer scripts: you can insert scripts on the WooCommerce “order-received” page.

-Pinterest e-commerce events.
+* Pinterest e-commerce events.

 EASY DIGITAL DOWNLOADS INTEGRATION:

 The EDD integration works just like the WooCommerce integration, with full Dynamic Product Ads Facebook Pixel Support, Google Analytics Enhanced Ecommerce, and Pinterest Tag e-commerce events.

-TRACK IMPORTANT DATA WITH THE GLOBAL EVENTS:
+TRACK KEY ACTIONS WITH THE SIGNAL EVENT:

-The plugin will automatically fire the Global Events and send them to all active pixels.
-They will help you track your visitors’ activity, create Facebook Custom Audiences or Custom Conversions, Google Goals, Google Audiences, and Pinterest Audiences.

-The GeneralEvent: fired on every page, it will send Facebook and Pinterest key data on how your users interact with your content.
-It’s parameters will track things like the page title, category, or ID.
-Super useful for targeted Custom Audiences.
-The Search event: fired when your visitors use the search form, it will track the searched string.
-WooCommerce searches will be Dynamic Ads ready, sending the product’s ID to allow retargeting.
-The Comment event: it will track comments.
-The Download event: will be fired when a downloadable filled is clicked.
-You can configure what file types should fire this event.
-The Form event: will be fired when a form is submitted
+The Signal event captures important actions like form submit, comments, downloads, page scroll, and time on page.

 FIRE YOUR OWN EVENTS: